binodta/depWeaver/README.md

 - Allows multiple implementations of the same interface

 **`di.ResolveNamed[T any](name string) (T, error)`**
-- Resolve a named interface binding
+- Resolve a named binding (interface or concrete)
-- Used for multiple implementations
+- Used when multiple implementations of the same type exist

 **`di.ResolveNamedScoped[T any](name string, scopeID string) (T, error)`**
-- Resolve a named interface binding within a specific scope
+- Resolve a named binding within a specific scope

+**`di.RegisterNamedConstructor(name string, constructor interface{}, scope container.Scope) error`**
+- Register a concrete type with a unique name
+- Allows multiple instances of the same concrete type with independent caching

 ### Lazy Loading API